 The CRO is responsible for specifying the Bank's risk appetite framework, including challenging the various policy documents, challenging capital management and challenging the work plans.
-Also analysis of material failure events and debriefing and learning lessons arising from such events.
+Also analysis of material failure events and a leadership role in conducting debriefs and lessons learned.